Lincoln County Hospital: Construction

 Charles Pelham, 4th Earl of Yarborough opened a new X-ray department on Friday 7 April 1922.

 In the late 1930s £100,000 of buildings were added in two stages.
 The first stage cost £57,000, completed by April 1939.

 Construction work, undertaken by Shepherd Building Group on a maternity unit commenced on site on 2 May 1966.
 It involved 112 beds, including 78 consultant beds, 26 general practitioner beds, and eight private patients beds.
 There was also a delivery suite.
-The unit had a special care unit with 21 cots on the sixth floor, and ante-natal clinic, and midwifery training school on the ground floor.
+The unit had a special care unit with 21 cots on the sixth floor, an ante-natal clinic, and midwifery training school on the ground floor.
 The total cost was £800,000.
 The seven-storey maternity unit was opened by Princess Margaret, Countess of Snowdon on 4 December 1968, who later visited Scunthorpe.

 Construction of phase one of the main hospital, undertaken by Shepherd Building Group, began at the end of July 1981.
 There were two main buildings, with 112 beds.
 Phase one cost £16.7m and involved four new operating theatres.
 Some 150 more staff were needed, with one hundred more nurses.
 At the time, it was difficult to find enough experienced theatre staff.
 It opened to the public in April 1985, after ward staff and theatre staff moved from St George's Hospital.
 Phase one was officially opened on the morning of 23 July 1985 by Diana, Princess of Wales.
 Diana had arrived at RAF Scampton in a Hawker Siddeley Andover, with two thousand people lining the route from Scampton.
 Diana later visited North Hykeham in the afternoon.

 Construction of Phase Two of the hospital, undertaken by Higgs and Hill Northern, started on 7 December 1989.
 It involved a series of surgical wards, six operating theatres, and a new A&E. There were 168 new acute beds.
 Phase two was completed at a cost of £24 million.
 It partly opened to the public in mid-February 1993 and fully opened to the public in April 1993.
 It was officially opened by Princess Anne on the afternoon of 15 September 1993, having earlier visited Willoughby, Lincolnshire and North Somercotes.

 The Lincolnshire Department of Oncology was opened by Princess Alexandra on the afternoon of Wednesday October 10 2001.

 The Princess Royal opened a new extension on the afternoon of Wednesday 16 March 2005, after earlier visiting Hough-on-the-Hill and Sleaford.